evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

         self.caller.msg(f"You hit {target.key} with {weaponstr}!")
         target.msg(f"You got hit by {self.caller.key} with {weaponstr}!")
 # ...
 ```

-The `parse` method is called before `func` and has access to all the same on-command variables as in `func`.
-Using
-`parse` not only makes things a little easier to read, it also means you can easily let other Commands _inherit_
-your parsing - if you wanted some other Command to also understand input on the form `<arg> with <arg>` you'd inherit
-from this class and just implement the `func` needed for that command without implementing `parse` anew.
+The `parse` method is a special one Evennia knows to call _before_ `func`.
+At this time it has access to all the same on-command variables as `func` does.
+Using `parse` not only makes things a little easier to read, it also means you can easily let other Commands _inherit_ your parsing - if you wanted some other Command to also understand input on the form `<arg> with <arg>` you'd inherit from this class and just implement the `func` needed for that command without implementing `parse` anew.

 ```{sidebar} Tuples and Lists